yorickpeterse/zen-cms/ROADMAP.md

 * Translation system for the Javascript used in the backend
 * Documentation/Userguide online

+### 0.2.5 - April 2011

+* Replaced Liquid by a combination of Etanni and a set of plugins
+* Allow developers to register and load Javascript and CSS files globally

 ### 0.2.4 - March 2011

 * Liquid tags work when caching is enabled.